China Public Holidays 2026: Dates & Travel Tips

 • Army Day (1 Aug) is observed for half day by military personnel in active service.

-👍Pro Tip: When planning your visit, consider booking your flights to China and hotels in China early to snag the best deals.
+👍Pro Tip: 2026 Golden Week is expected to be busy.
+When planning your visit, consider booking your flights to China and hotels in China early to snag the best deals.

 Understanding Chinese Holiday Rules